heimskr/why/ISA.md

 </pre>

 ## <a name="prog-reloc"></a>Relocation Data Section
 Relocation data allows the linker to combine multiple binaries.
 Some instructions have immediate values that contain not an absolute value but instead an address or an address plus a constant offset.
 Jumps to labels are the most common example.

 The upper 61 bits of the first word of a relocation data entry represent the index of the symbol in the symbol table, while the next two bits are `0` if the value to relocate is 8 bytes wide, `2` if it's the lower 4 bytes of the symbol's address or `3` if it's the upper 4 bytes of the symbol's address.
-A value of `1` is invalid.
+A value of `1` indicates the value to relocate is 12 bytes wide.
 The lowest bit of the first word is `1` if the value to be relocated is in the data section or `0` if it's in the code section.
 The second word is the signed offset to be applied to the symbol's location.
 The third and final word is the address of the value relative to the start of the code section.

 # <a name="directives"></a>Directives

 Directives are instructions to the assembler.
 They control the assembly process.

 ## <a name="dir-code"></a><code>%code</code>
 Switches the current section to the code section.
 After using this, anything emitted using `%8b`, `%string` and other such directives will be placed in the code section.
 (Note that inserting 8-byte values directly in the code section is discouraged and that inserting strings is absolutely pointless.)

 ## <a name="dir-data"></a><code>%data</code>
 Switches the current section to the data section.
 After using this, anything emitted using `%8b`, `%string` and other such directives will be placed in the data section.
 (Note that putting instructions in the data section causes unspecified behavior.)

 ## <a name="dir-type"></a><code>%type</code>
 <!-- TODO: explain whether it's necessary to specify the type, and if so, why -->